-Design houses build their reputation on penning beautiful creations for others.
+Design houses build their reputations on penning beautiful creations for others.
 Pininfarina bucked that trend when it produced its very own car, called the Battista.
-Now Bertone has jumped on that same bandwagon to create its own car.
+Now Bertone has jumped on the bandwagon to create its own car.
 The Bertone GB110 was created to celebrate 110 years of the styling house.
+It was unveiled in Monaco (where else) earlier this week.
 The GB110 is the first in a series of limited edition ultra high-end sports cars from Bertone.
+Just 33 examples of the GB110 will be built.

 Follow Double Apex on Instagram and Facebook where we share more car content.